billynugrahas/oped_quadruped/README.md

 OPED is open source development framework for mammal-type quadruped robot using Dynamixel AX-12/AX-18 series.
 This framework is based on champ library [*"𓃡 CHAMP Quadruped Controller ROS Package"*](https://github.com/chvmp/champ).

-The software has been modified to control the robot's joint using Dynamixel AX-12/AX-18 series as the actuator. `
+The software has been modified to control the robot's joints using Dynamixel AX-12/AX-18 series as the actuator. `

 Core Features:
 - Fully Autonomous (using ROS navigation Stack).